Why is sleep important?

 - Physical Performance

-The amount of sleep that adults need varies according to age and genetics.
-The vast majority of adults need 7–9 hours of sleep every 24 hours to sustain optimal mental acuity and health.
+The amount of sleep that adults need varies by age and genetics.
+The vast majority of adults need 7+ hours of sleep every 24 hours to sustain normal mental acuity and health.
 Many people think that they can perform at a high level on a steady diet of less than 7 hours of sleep per 24 hours.
 They are wrong.
-Although they typically feel that they are doing well, they are actually "losing a little bit of ground" every day.
-This daily loss of capacity is typically so small that it is not noticeable from one day to the next, but the deficits that accumulate over days and weeks add up to a meaningful loss of mental acuity and performance
+Although such individuals typically feel that they are performing well, they are actually "losing a little bit of ground" every day.
+This daily loss of capacity is typically so small that it is not noticeable from one day to the next, but the deficits that accumulate over days and weeks gradually add up to a meaningful loss of mental acuity and performance.

-Soldiers, lie everyone else, tend to overestimate their ability to withstand the effects of sleep loss.
-In part, this is because insufficient sleep impairs the brain's fundamental ability to function efficiently.
-That is, an ompaired brain is not good at evaluating itself.
+Soldiers, like just about everyone else, tend to overestimate their ability to withstand the effects of sleep loss.
+In part, this is because insufficient sleep impairs the brain's fundamental ability to self-assess – an impaired brain is not capable of accurately evaluating itself.
 And sleep loss-induced impairment cannot be overcome by high levels of motivation, initiative, willpower, nicotine, or caffeine.

 - You fall asleep within 5 minutes of going to bed

 - You fall asleep during routine low stimulus-activity such as sitting in church, watching TV, riding as a passenger in a car